SPONGEMM/XPONGE/docs/source/command_line_tools.rst

     * - tool
       - description
     * - SPONGE
-      - the normal MD simulation with periodic box conditions
-    * - SPONGE_NOPBC
-      - the normal MD simulation without periodic box conditions
+      - the normal MD simulation
     * - SPONGE_TI
       - the MD calculation for thermodynamic integration
-    * - SPONGE_FEP
-      - the MD calculation for free energy perturbation

 The commands can be seen in the `SPONGE documents <https://spongemm.readthedocs.io/zh_CN/latest/%E8%BE%93%E5%85%A5%E5%91%BD%E4%BB%A4/%E8%BE%93%E5%85%A5%E5%91%BD%E4%BB%A4.html>`_ (in Chinese)